 - One episode of Phineas and Ferb has Major Monogram contact Perry the Platypus through the Flynn-Fletcher family's TV set.
 However, just after Agent P leaves, Lawrence comes in to wonder who Monogram is, forcing the Major to bluff that the 'show' is a telethon for finding the cure for Antidisestablishmentarianism.
 (And yes, the Fridge Logic is lampshaded) Not once does Lawrence wonder why the TV is talking back to him.

-- In one Family Guy episode, the director of Quahog's theater troupe dies unexpectedly.
+- In one episode, the director of Quahog's theater troupe dies unexpectedly.
 During the TV report, Lois gets a phone call offering her the job, and the anchor waits expectantly for her to accept before reporting that she would be the new director.
 (It's possible that the person calling Lois to offer the job was in the newsroom, but with the anchor apparently looking at Lois, this trope seems more likely.)

 - In a more straight playing of the trope, one episode had Peter have an argument with a character in the show True Blood.
 Lampshaded when the scene cuts to Bruce, watching the same episode at home.